Ignatian Pedagogical Paradigm: Reflection

 This is the fundamental key to the paradigm.
-This is how the student makes the learning experience his or her own and obtains the meaning of the learning experience for herself and for others.
+This is how the student makes the learning experience their own and obtains the meaning of the learning experience for herself and for others.

 Reflection means thoughtful reconsideration of subject matter, an experience, an idea, a purpose or a spontaneous reaction, that its significance may be more fully grasped.
 Reflection is how meaning becomes apparent in human experience.
 Memory, understanding, imagination and feelings are used to perceive meaning and value in the subject matter, and to discover connections with other forms of knowledge and activity, and to understand its implications in the further search for truth and liberty.
 Ignatian learning cannot stop at experience.
 It would lack the component of reflection where meaning and significance arise, and where integration of that meaning translates into competence, conscience and compassion.
 The student considers what the material means to him or her, and personally appropriates it.

 Action

-Action means the learner's internal state - that is: attitudes, priorities, commitments, habits, values, ideals, and growth - flowing out into actions for others.
+Action means the learner's internal state – that is: attitudes, priorities, commitments, habits, values, ideals, and growth – flowing out into actions for others.
 Ignatius Loyola sought not just to serve God but to excel in such service, to do even more than what is required.

 "Ignatius does not seek just any action or commitment.
 Rather, while respecting human freedom, he strives to encourage decision and commitment for the magis, the better service of God and our sisters and brothers.

 Jesuit education is not meant to end in mere personal satisfaction.
 It is meant to move the learner to act.

 The goal is not merely to educate the mind, but to change the person into a better, more caring human with a developed conscience.